 2020 is a year that none of us will forget quickly, especially if you run a hotel or B&B, or like us here in Knighton at the Offa’s Dyke Centre, a heritage visitor centre.
 The lockdowns and special measures that we have all had to put in place to become Covid compliant have tested everyone to the limit.

-The Offa’s Dyke Association realises that funds are very tight this year but we remain positive and are looking towards the future.
-The Centre will re-open on 1st March next year with a new Offa’s Dyke exhibition and a season long exhibition of paintings of Offa’s Dyke by artist Dan Llywelyn Hall.
-With encouraging announcements about a Covid-19 vaccine we hope that by next summer life might once again see walkers enjoying the Dyke and National Trail.
+Until the situation becomes clear we cannot set a date for our re-opening the Centre together with our new Offa’s Dyke exhibition and season long exhibition of paintings of Offa’s Dyke by artist Dan Llywelyn Hall.
+However, with encouraging news about the Covid-19 vaccine we hope to soon see walkers enjoying the Dyke and National Trail.

 We want to play our part in reviving the tourism economy of the Offa’s Dyke corridor.
 We are proactively promoting Offa’s Dyke, the National Trail and the Welsh Marches to walking and outdoor magazines, newspapers, journalists and travel writers, also walkers’ associations, universities and archaeology groups, both at home and especially overseas.
 We have written an article for translation into Dutch, German and French, specifically targeting the Netherlands, Belgium, Luxembourg, France, Germany, Austria and Switzerland.
 Over the next few weeks our press release will be issued far and wide across Europe.